tam17aki/ace-isearch/README.md

 When isearch fails and `ace-isearch-use-fallback-function` is non-nil, `ace-isearch-fallback-function` will be invoked as a fallback function.

-You shoud specify the symbol name of function which uses `isearch-string`, the query string during isearch.
+You should specify the symbol name of function which uses `isearch-string`, the query string during isearch.
 For a trivial example, you can specify it as follows:

 ```el